MileHacker Logo

 Mont Saint-Clair: Various paths lead to the summit, with moderate to strenuous climbs.
 The Coastal Path (Lido) is a long, flat, paved path ideal for easy walking, running, and cycling, with scenic views.

 Enjoy the clean, sandy beaches of Sète, like Plage du Lido and Plage de la Corniche.
-These beaches are well-maintained and offer lifeguard services during summer.
+These the coast is well-maintained and offer lifeguard services during summer.

 Available for rent along the coast and in the Étang de Thau.
 Explore the city's canals from the water for an unique perspective or paddle calmly on the vast lagoon.